 The income of a defined benefit pension is also assessed for aged care purposes; however does not include the tax free component of the income, up to a cap of 10%.

 A standard superannuation accumulation account is simply assessed at its capital value and deemed.
+Check your funds SPIN to see where your superannuation is held.

 There may be certain aged care financial planning strategies that can be implemented to reduce the cost of aged care – particularly the means tested care fee.